shawntabrizi/rust-state-machine/src/27/template/README.md

 ## Adding Our Calls

 Dispatch logic is all about routing a user's extrinsic to the proper Pallet function.
-So far, the only user callable function we have created is the `transfer` function in the Balances Pallet.
+So far, the only user-callable function we have created is the `transfer` function in the Balances Pallet.

 So let's add that call to our `RuntimeCall` enum.